dexie/Dexie.js/README.md

 #### async await

-If you to use async and await, you should install Dexie v2:
+If you need to use async and await, install Dexie v2:

 ```
 npm install dexie@^2.0.0-beta